jonthebeef/cursordone/tasks/setup-package-structure 2.md

 - [ ] npm scripts tested and working

 ## Notes

-Focus on essential dependencies first, with clear documentation for optional extensions.
+## Focus on essential dependencies first, with clear documentation for optional extensions.

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis